-In two-step estimation, the measurement parameters $\boldsymbol{\theta}_{1}$ are estimated first and then fixed at their estimated values in the second step where the structural parameters $\boldsymbol{\theta}_{2}$ are estimated.
-This is a general approach which can in principle be used for any instance of the general model defined above.
-For specificity, however, in this paper we focus on its use for a particular type of latent variable models.
-In it, $\boldsymbol{\eta}_{i}$ are continuous and normally distributed and the structural model is recursive.
-The items in $\mathbf{Y}_{i}$ are taken to be binary, and the measurement models are specified separately for each variable in $\boldsymbol{\eta}_{i}$, with conditional independence for different items in $\mathbf{Y}_{i}$ and without direct effects from $\mathbf{Z}_{i}$ and $\mathbf{X}_{i}$.
-This specification is described in this section.
-Possible variants and extensions of it are discussed in Section~\ref{ss_estimation_extensions}.
+In two-step estimation, $\boldsymbol{\theta}_{1}$ are estimated first and then fixed at their estimated values in the second step where $\boldsymbol{\theta}_{2}$ are estimated.
+This approach can be used for any instance of this general model.
+For specificity, however, in most of this paper we focus on its use for a particular class of latent variable models.
+Here the items in $\mathbf{Y}_{i}$ are categorical variables, $\boldsymbol{\eta}_{i}$ are continuous and normally distributed, and the measurement model is of a certain common form.
+This specification is defined in this section.
+All of its elements can be further relaxed, as discussed in Section~\ref{ss_estimation_extensions} below.